Technology and Science in the Classroom Are Keys To New Jersey and America's Future

 Our own Picatinny Arsenal is the Department of Defense’s Joint Center of Excellence for Armaments and Munitions, providing ground-breaking research, products and services to all branches of the U.S. military.
 The Arsenal’s nearly 5,000 team members, including scientists, engineers and technicians, specialize in the research and development providing nearly 90 percent of the Army's lethality on the battlefield.
 As far as the Army, Navy, Marine Corps and our Special Forces are concerned, Picatinny is a “national treasure.”

-My longstanding work on the House Appropriations Committee compliments our New Jersey-based efforts, with federal dollars going to basic scientific research at the National Institutes of Health (NIH), NASA, and to our Veteran Hospitals at Lyons and East Orange.
-As Chairman of the House Appropriations Subcommittee on Energy and Water Development, I make sure that the Department of Energy has the resources to conduct research on a whole range of topics from alternate sources of energy, efficiency and innovation.
-I have also worked to ensure that the important projects developed at the Stevens Institute, New Jersey Institute of Technology and Princeton Plasma Physics Laboratory are supported.
+My longstanding work on the House Appropriations Committee compliments our New Jersey-based efforts, with federal dollars going to scientific research at the National Institutes of Health (NIH), NASA, and to our Veteran Hospitals at Lyons and East Orange.
+As a senior member of the House Appropriations Subcommittee on Energy and Water Development, I make sure that the Department of Energy has the resources to conduct research on a whole range of topics from alternate sources of energy, efficiency and innovation.
+I have also worked to ensure that the important projects developed at the Stevens Institute of Technology, New Jersey Institute of Technology and Princeton Plasma Physics Laboratory are supported, as well as others at Princeton and Rutgers.

 In addition to my work on the Appropriations Committee: